Ice-T: High school, early criminal activity, military service

 Marrow moved to the Crenshaw District of Los Angeles when he was in the eighth grade.
 He attended Palms Junior High, which was predominantly made up of white students, and included black students who traveled by bus from South Central to attend.
 He then attended Crenshaw High School, which was almost entirely made up of black students.

 Marrow stood out from most of his friends because he did not drink alcohol, smoke tobacco, or use drugs.
 During Marrow's time in high school, gangs became more prevalent in the Los Angeles school system.
 Students who belonged to the Crips and Bloods gangs attended Crenshaw, and fought in the school's hallways.
 Marrow, while never an actual gang member, was affiliated with the former.
-Marrow began reading the novels of Iceberg Slim, which he memorized and recited to his friends, who enjoyed hearing the excerpts and told him, "Yo, kick some more of that by Ice, T", giving Marrow his famous nickname.
+Marrow began reading the novels of Iceberg Slim, which he memorized and recited to his friends, who enjoyed hearing the excerpts and told him, "Yo, kick some more of that by Ice, T", giving Marrow his nickname.
 Marrow and other Crips wrote and performed "Crip Rhymes".

 His music career started with the band of the singing group The Precious Few of Crenshaw High School.
 Marrow and his group opened the show, dancing to a live band.
 The singers were Thomas Barnes, Ronald Robinson and Lapekas Mayfield.

 In 1975, at the age of seventeen, Marrow began receiving Social Security benefits resulting from the death of his father and used the money to rent an apartment for $90 a month.
 He sold cannabis and stole car stereos to earn extra cash, but he was not making enough to support his pregnant girlfriend.
 After his daughter was born, Marrow enlisted in the United States Army in October 1977.
 Following basic training, Marrow was assigned to the 25th Infantry Division.
 During his time in the army Marrow was involved with a group of soldiers charged with the theft of a rug.
 While awaiting trial, he received a $2,500 bonus check and went absent without leave (AWOL), returning a month later, after the rug had been returned.
 Marrow received a non-judicial punishment as a consequence of his dereliction of duty.